HL7/cql/input/pages/02-authorsguide.md

 3 months
 ```

-The number portion of a quantity can be an <span class="id">Integer</span> or <span class="id">Decimal</span>, and the unit portion is a (single-quoted) <span class="id">String</span> representing a valid [Unified Code for Units of Measure (UCUM)](https://unitsofmeasure.org/ucum) unit or calendar duration keyword, singular or plural.
+The number portion of a quantity can be an <span class="id">Integer</span> or <span class="id">Decimal</span>, and the unit portion is either a (single-quoted) <span class="id">String</span> representing a valid [Unified Code for Units of Measure (UCUM)](https://unitsofmeasure.org/ucum) unit or a calendar duration keyword, singular or plural.
 To avoid the possibility of ambiguity, UCUM codes shall be specified using the case-sensitive (c/s) form.

 For time-valued quantities, in addition to the definite duration UCUM units, CQL defines calendar duration keywords for calendar duration units: